Residential and nursing care packages

 This contact occurs when a client attends a clinic or a domiciliary visit is made to see the client.
 The result of any contact may lead to the client receiving a service, such as meals on wheels, a care package or registration at a day care facility.

-- Performance overview of Northern Ireland civil service (NICS) work programme indicator 9
+- Performance overview of programme for government: indicator 9

 - Care packages in effect